Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “And she’s getting a grant.
 She won’t even have to work.
 Of all the luck.”

-“I could use some of that luck,” Jason said glumly.
+“I could use some of that luck,” Jason said enviously.

 “Hey, don’t feel bad.
 If she can do it, anyone can.
-You almost have enough units to be a junior,” Christine said hopefully.
+You almost have enough units to be a junior,” Christine reminded.
 “Think of all the money you’re saving right now.”

 “That’s true,” Jason agreed.
 “But I don’t want to wait too long.
 State schools cost over five hundred a semester now, and UCs are at least double that.”

-“You know much it is to go to Santa Clara?
-Fourteen thousand a semester.”
+“And you know much it is to go to Santa Clara?
+Fifteen thousand a semester.”

 “One of the partners in the firm is sending his daughter there,” Christine said.
-“He complains about how much it’s costing him, but it must be nice to spend that much on your kid.”
+“He complains about how much it’s costing him, but it must be nice to be able to spend that much on your kid.”

-“I know,” Christine reminded.
+“I know,” Christine said.
 “You told me all about it last night.”

-“Yeah, and I wish you could have seen it.
-An epic battle.
+“And it was an epic battle, came down to the final basket.
 I got to play more often so I don’t get out of shape.”

 “I’d say you’re in plenty good shape,” Christine said suggestively.